flatironinstitute/sciware/10_EnvShell/main.md

 * Console

-### Kernel & Operating System <!-- .slide: class="center" -->
+### Kernel & Operating System

-_Kernel_ is the bridge between application software and hardware.
+- _Kernel_ is the bridge between application software and hardware.

-_Operating System_ is comprised of a kernel + other applications.
+- _Operating System_ is comprised of a kernel + other applications.

 <small>_Linux_ 🐧 can refer to a kernel or an OS built on that kernel.</small>

-### Shell <!-- .slide: class="center" -->
+### Shell

-A _Shell_ is a program that takes commands, gives them to the operating system to perform, and returns output.
-As opposed to a _graphical user interface_ (GUI), the shell is a _command line interface_ (CLI).
+- A _Shell_ is a program that takes commands, gives them to the operating system to perform, and returns output.
+- As opposed to a _graphical user interface_ (GUI), the shell is a _command line interface_ (CLI).

 <small>Remember: The shell interface surrounds the kernel just as a nutshell surrounds a nut 🥜.</small>

-### Common Shells <!-- .slide: class="center" -->
+### Common Shells

-On most Linux systems `bash` (which stands for Bourne Again SHell, an enhanced version of the original Unix shell program, `sh`, written by Steve Bourne) acts as the shell program.
+- On most Linux systems `bash` (which stands for Bourne Again SHell, an enhanced version of the original Unix shell program, `sh`, written by Steve Bourne) acts as the shell program.

-Besides bash, other shell programs include: `fish`, `ksh`, `tcsh`, and `zsh`.
+-Besides bash, other shell programs include: `fish`, `ksh`, `tcsh`, and `zsh`.

-### Terminal <!-- .slide: class="center" -->
+### Terminal

-_Terminal_ is a program that runs and provides I/O to a shell (or other program).
+- _Terminal_ is a program that runs and provides I/O to a shell (or other program).

-Originally a physical device, now we run software terminal emulators.
+- Originally a physical device, now we run software terminal emulators.

-Many different terminal emulators (Gnome-Terminal, iTerm, Terminator, xterm), but they all do the same thing - give you access to a shell session.
+- Many different terminal emulators (Gnome-Terminal, iTerm, Terminator, xterm), but they all do the same thing - give you access to a shell session.

-Opinions?
+- Opinions?

-### Console <!-- .slide: class="center" -->
+### Console

-Console originally referred to the physical text entry and display device for system administration messages.
+- Console originally referred to the physical text entry and display device for system administration messages.

-Now often used specifically in context of sys admin messages from BIOS, kernel, and the system logger, or the text mode of the OS (Alt-F1 in Linux).
+- Now often used specifically in context of sys admin messages from BIOS, kernel, and the system logger, or the text mode of the OS (Alt-F1 in Linux).

 ```javascript
   console.log("👋 hello, you are in a web browser.");
 ```

-### Bash Startup Process <!-- .slide: class="center" -->
+### Bash Startup Process

-The bash shell program uses a collection of startup files to help create an environment.
+- The bash shell program uses a collection of startup files to help create an environment.
 Each file has a specific use and may affect login and interactive environments differently.

-The files in the /etc directory generally provide global settings.
+- The files in the `/etc` directory generally provide global settings.
 If an equivalent file exists in your home directory it may override the global settings.